If there is a single maintenance activity that offers the biggest benefit to your car’s appearance, it’s keeping it clean through regular washing.

 If you wash the car body first, the water will dry and spot your car before you can properly finish washing the tires and wheels.
 Do not use the same wash water on your car’s paint as you used on your tires and wheels.
 Throw the dirty water out and refill your buckets.

 Warning: Do not clean your wheels if they are still hot from driving.
 Let them cool, or thoroughly hose them down.
-Be aware that if your brakes are hot, spraying them with cold water may cause severe damage.
+If your brakes are hot, spraying them with cold water may cause severe damage.

 Some step-by-step tips to make tire and wheel cleaning easier:

-- Mix a bucket of soapy water with your favorite car washing soap, using double the recommended strength.
+- Mix a bucket of soapy water with a well regarded car wash shampoo/conditioner, using double the recommended strength.

 - Thoroughly rinse the tire and wheel with a strong water stream using a hose and spray nozzle.